rohitbpawar25/rohitbpawar25/README.md

 🎓 B.E.
 Computer Engineering
 🏫 Sharadchandra Pawar College of Engineering and Technology, Someshwarnagar
 📍 Pune, Maharashtra

 ---

+## 🧾 Summary

+A passionate computer engineering student with strong interest in programming, data science, and machine learning.
+Looking for opportunities to apply my skills and grow in a challenging tech environment.

+---

-## 💼 Experience
+## 💼 Work Experience

 ### 🏭 Tata Cummins
-**Task Locator / Mill Trainer (2021 – 2023)**
+Task Locator / Mill Trainer (2021 – 2023)
-- Worked with Oracle WMS for inventory control and order processing.
+- Managed inventory and stock using Oracle WMS
+- Optimized warehouse logistics and accuracy

 ### 💻 The Website Makers
-**Python Intern (2023 – 2024)**
+Python Intern (2023 – 2024)
-- Developed Python-based applications and collaborated on software solutions.
+- Developed Python-based software applications

----

-*Passionate about learning, programming, and solving real-world problems.*
+- Collaborated with teams and strengthened backend skills